 New year, new you?
 This time of year, it’s hard to escape the New Year’s resolution trap.
-Did you know that each year, only about 8% of people stick to their resolution?
+Did you know that each year, only about 8% of people stick to their resolutions?
 As a private practice dietitian, I think a big reason for that is because most people set punishing resolutions, committing to giving up things they love, or exercise routines that are impossible to keep up with.

 If you really want to make permanent changes in the new year, think about positive New Years Resolution’s – health-promoting habits you can add to your life.
 When you focus on doing something simple and enjoyable, it’s easy to create a new habit.
 Here are 6 examples of positive New Year’s resolutions that will actually stick: